20 Law Internships for High School Students in 2025

 Timeline: Summer

-The Thurgood Marshall Summer Law Internship Program is an intensive program that places diverse NYC public high school students with legal employers for the summer and provides them with additional programming before, during, and after the summer designed to help them prepare for a legal career.
+The Thurgood Marshall Summer Law Internship Program is a selective program that places outstanding NYC public high schoolers with legal employers for the summer.
+Additional programming is provided before, during, and after the summer to help interns prepare for a legal career.

 Ages: 15-18